 At the heart of her theatre obsession is a love for words, which she has turned into a thriving freelance career in dramaturgy.
-She currently serves as the Manager of Literary and Community Initiatives at Kitchen Dog Theater (a National New Play Network core member), and created the interactive lobby display initiative there.
+She currently serves as the Manager of Literary and Community Initiatives at Kitchen Dog Theater (a National New Play Network founding core member), and created the interactive lobby display initiative there.
 She was the literary associate for the inaugural Dallas Theater Center New Play Week, providing feedback on new works by playwrights Kate Hamill, Janielle Kastner, and Kenny Finkle, whom she continues to assist on his commission for the Center.
-She is also a researcher for Spoke Media’s BREACH podcast, and the Monday Night Playwright workshop dramaturg for Theatre3.
+She is also a researcher for two of Spoke Media’s podcasts, and the Monday Night Playwright workshop dramaturg for Theatre3.
 Other projects have included dramaturging Artstillery's DIRTY TURK, the first in a trilogy of site-specific, multimedia immersive plays about immigration, which premiered in August of 2018, script-reading for conferences including Seven Devils and Playwrights’ Center, and assisting Mark Bly at the 2018 Kennedy Center New Play Dramaturgy Intensive.
-Her commitment to dramaturgy and her community has been recognized through several grants - the 2017 LMDA Bly Creative Capacity Grant, through which she explored “Integrated Dramaturgy” at Kitchen Dog Theater, and an inaugural Actors Theatre of Louisville Emerging Leaders Grant, created to recognize employees of small theaters devoted to promoting new work.
+Her commitment to dramaturgy and her community has been recognized through several grants - the 2017 LMDA Bly Creative Capacity Grant, through which she explored “Integrated Dramaturgy” at Kitchen Dog Theater, and an inaugural Actors Theatre of Louisville Emerging Leaders Grant, created to recognize professionals devoted to promoting new work from within small theaters.

 Literary Managers and Dramaturgs of the Americas - Regional Vice President: Third Coast (Arkansas, Oklahoma, Texas)

 Dallas Playwrights' Collective (led by Jonathan Norton)